 The Checkbox enables or disables this feature.
 When disabled, the last list is kept as a starting point for any new list.
 When enabled and no list is present, a warning is given and the checkbox is set to disabled.

 The primary way to add active Base Stations is by selecting their mountPt name in the Base Station combo box.
 A tool-tip system in the drop down list provides additional details about each stream to assist in selecting the correct items.
-As each new Base Station is added, the it appears in the table below along with key details about its content.
-Base Stations that are actively part of the used poll are shown with a check mark in the Used column.
+As each new Base Station is added, then it appears in the table below along with key details about its content.
+Base Stations that are actively part of the used pool are shown with a check mark in the Used column.

 Add Station Button

 This button is used to add the the name of a Base Station (its mountPt) which is not present at the time.
 A dialog allows the user to enter a suitable text string.
-Other then ensuring the string is well formed for a mountPt (various chars are not allowed), there is no further checking to confirm spelling or capitalization is correct – so caution should be used.
+Other than ensuring the string is well formed for a mountPt (various characters are not allowed), there is no further checking to confirm spelling or capitalization is correct – so caution should be used.

 Remove All Button

-This button is used undo any changes to the string list, restoring it to the original state before the dialog was opened.
+This button is used to undo any changes to the string list, restoring it to the original state before the dialog was opened.

 And pressing the green “i” icon opens this page in the knowledge base.